-If any of the following conditions occurs with the unit, review the Troubleshooting Charts in this section.
+If any condition in this section occurs with the unit, cycle power through the unit.
+If the condition continues, review its Troubleshooting Guide to resolve it.
 Prior to removal of any equipment, contact Environmental Technology, Inc., Technical Support at (800) 234-4239 between 8:00 a.m. and 5:00 p.m., Eastern Time, to begin the troubleshooting process.